Stretch marks are flaws and I refuse to flaunt them.

 I think of it this way: If I have a blemish, I conceal it.
 If I pack on a few pounds over the holidays, I conceal those too.
 For me, stretch marks aren’t any different, even if they are a result of my beautiful journey to motherhood.

-I’d love to know how you feel about your pregnancy stretch marks.
 Do you even have any?
 Did they fade over time?
 Do you let them show?
 Wear them proudly?
-Or cover them up like I plan on doing?
+Or cover them up like I plan to?